 Aloft Kuala Lumpur Sentral

 We stayed at this hotel a couple of nights and enjoyed it a lot.
 It has a beautiful rooftop pool with an excellent view over the city.
-It is convenient located right by KL central train station.
+It is conveniently located right by KL central train station.

 Click here to see the latest price

 We used the Lonely Planet`s Malaysia travel guide on our trip.
 You can get that and other great books by clicking on the pictures below:

 PIN IT FOR LATER!